The following are ClickBank's advertising guidelines.

 Display ads on ClickBank.com.
 A display ad is a type of advertising that typically contains text (i.e. copy), logos, photographs or other images, location maps, and similar items.

-Only ClickBank-approved products may be promoted through ClickBank advertising channels.
-An eligible advertiser will have a refund rate that is below 20% and a chargeback and fraud rate that is below 1%.
-(In the event an advertiser’s rates rise above those ranges, their ad(s) will be suspended immediately and until rating returns to the minimum standard.
+- Advertiser must have a refund rate that is below 20% and a chargeback and fraud rate that is below 1%.
+(In the event an advertiser's rates rise above those ranges, their ad(s) will be suspended immediately and until rating returns to the minimum standard.
 No advertising fees will be refunded or returned.)

-Content must include:
+Content MUST include:

 - Creative must incorporate logo and brand name.